obelizco/RickMortyTest/README.md

 # RickMortyTest

-This api project intended to obtain information about the characters, locations and episodes of the animated series Rick & Morty.
+This project intended to obtain information about the characters, locations and episodes of the animated series Rick & Morty.

 # Technologies